coincharge-io/BTCPayWall/readme.txt

 = 1.0.8 =

+- Add: Pay-per modules -> buttons, text and links can be customized via editors
 - Fix: Problem with paywall onetime view

+- Improve: Payment gateway page design

+= 1.0.7.1 =

-- Fix: Problem with enqueueing scripts for donations
+- Fix: Problem with loading scripts for donations

-- Improve: Gateway page design

 = 1.0.7 =